golemfactory/yagna/docs/development-plan.md

 To enforce formatting, code should be formatted using rustfmt tool (https://github.com/rust-lang/rustfmt).
 To install it, run `rustup component add rustfmt` command.
 To format files in the working dictory, please run `cargo fmt` command.

+### Logging Guidelines

+The logging guidelines for Yagna component development can be found here: logging-guidelines.md.

 ### Code Repositories